Nordhorn: Religion

 When the first church was built in Nordhorn is unknown.
-The story goes, however, that it stood at the guildfield and was named after Saint Ludger.
+The story goes, however, that it stood at the guild field and was named after Saint Ludger.
 Ludger was one of the first Christian missionaries in the area, and in 804 he became the first Bishop of Münster.
-In 809 he died near Billerbeck.
+He died in 809 near Billerbeck.

 In the municipal area's northwest, a monastery of Augustinian Canons (Chorherrenstift) was founded in Frenswegen, earlier known as Marienwolde, in 1394.
 Its church, consecrated in 1444, was destroyed in 1881 by a lightning strike.
 The monastery was of great importance to Nordhorn and to places far beyond.
-Bit by bit the monastery building arose, and in the early 15th century, so did a church.
+The monastery was built bit by bit, and in the early 15th century, a church followed.

-Also in Nordhorn, a bigger church was needed.
+Also in Nordhorn, a larger church was needed.
 On 6 July 1445, both churches were consecrated by an auxiliary bishop from Münster.
 The new Nordhorn church's patron was once again Saint Ludger.
-The three-naved Late Gothic market church was built out of Bentheim sandstone and with its 71-m-high steeple, it dominated the town's skyline.
+The three-naved Late Gothic market church was built out of Bentheim sandstone and with its 71 metre high steeple, it dominated the town's skyline.

 After the Reformation (1517), Count Arnold I – and along with him almost the whole county – adopted the Lutheran faith in 1544.
 In 1588, the County of Bentheim (Grafschaft Bentheim) converted to the Reformed faith under Count Arnold II.
 Thereafter, the church at the market belonged to the Reformed parish.
 Count Arnold II, however, had come into contact with Calvin's teachings while studying in Strasbourg.
 A further link to the faith came with his marriage to Countess Magdalena of Neuenahr, who confessed the Reformed faith.
 The few Catholics left in Nordhorn had to go to services at the Frenswegen Monastery.

 In 1578, the Augustinian Canons bought the castle on the Vechte Island in Nordhorn.
 In the manor house they established, among other things, a chapel.
 Now the Catholics once more had a room for their services, albeit a small one.
 In 1712 a small church was built next to the castle.
 The Augustinian Canons chose – alongside Saint Ludger, their order's patron saint – Saint Augustine of Hippo as the church's first patron.